Denbergvanthijs/musaic/README.md

    sudo chmod +x ~/Desktop/musaic.py
    ```

-   (If you are promted to enter your password, do so and press enter)
+   (If you are prompted to enter your password, do so and press enter)

    Now, to launch musAIc just double click `musaic.sh`!